-As the weather warms up and you shift from indoor cocktail parties to outdoor BBQ’s, tidying up your space outside becomes a top priority.
+As the weather warms up and you shift from indoor cocktail parties to outdoor barbecues, tidying up your space outside becomes a top priority.
 Whether you’re looking to make just a few adjustments or are in need of a major turnaround, use these tips to get your outdoor space in order this spring.

-Re-touch the deck
+Retouch the deck

 Over the course of a harsh winter, your deck is naturally going to get a few nicks and bruises.
 Though it may seem hardly noticeable from day to day, the gradual wear and tear has likely taken a toll.
-To restore the liveliness of your deck, have it pressure washed and re-finished.
-Whether you decide to make it a solo project, or hire someone to do it, you’ll give yourself some space to enjoy your time with friends and family outside.
+To restore the liveliness of your deck, have it pressure washed and refinished.
+Whether you decide to make it a solo project or hire someone to do it, you’ll give yourself some space to enjoy your time with friends and family outside.

 Carve out shady spots

-Make some privacy
+Create some privacy

 If your yard is left exposed to neighbors or if it is facing a busy road, making your space more private can be easily achieved in a number of ways.
 Most commonly, a high wooden fence will easily do the trick to create that added bit of seclusion.
-If you have a big, open yard, and prefer a more natural look, having greenery planted will certainly add some privacy to your space.
+If you have a big, open yard and prefer a more natural look, having greenery planted will certainly add some privacy to your space.
 There are a few ways to go about this.
 Hedges, for example, have been adding privacy to outdoor spaces for centuries, and still continue to do so.
-Unfortunately, a lot of work and patience is necessary to grow and maintain them, so be mindful of the labor necessary before making the investment.
+However, a lot of work and patience is necessary to grow and maintain them, so be mindful of the labor necessary before making the investment.

-Lighten up your night
+Lighten up the night

 Don’t let a sunset send your party inside.
-Install some lights outside to make it easy to spend time outside in the night time.
-Investing in tiki torches or an outdoor fireplace will make for a great way to provide light and naturally keep bugs from bothering you.
-Otherwise, invest in some solar powered lights to brighten walking paths and try accenting your deck or pergola with string lights to keep things illuminated when it’s dark out.
+Install some exterior lights to make it easy to spend time outside in the night time.
+Investing in torches or an outdoor fireplace can be a great way to provide light and naturally keep bugs from bothering you.
+You could also invest in some solar powered lights to brighten walking paths, and try accenting your deck or pergola with string lights to keep things illuminated.

 Update your furniture